 In other cases, the State organs themselves directly perpetrated adverse action.
-It is important to understand that FPS standard is not just limited to State's failure to prevent actions of third parties, but it also extends to actions by organs/representatives of the State itself.132
+It is important to understand that FPS standard is not just limited to State's failure to prevent actions of third parties, but it also extends to actions by organs/representatives of the State itself 133.

 In AAPL v.
-Sri Lanka 133, the Sri Lankan Security Forces had destroyed the investment in the course of a counter insurgency operation.
+Sri Lanka 134, the Sri Lankan Security Forces had destroyed the investment in the course of a counter insurgency operation.
 The Tribunal found the Respondent liable since the measure taken was unwarranted and excessive in nature.
-In addition, the FPS principle not only attempts to secure investors from any form of violence, but also requires legal protection for the investors.
-134
+In addition, the FPS principle not only attempts to secure investors from any form of violence, but also requires legal protection for the investors 135.

 However, like has been the case with ambiguity in the content of the FET clause, the FPS provision suffers the same fate.
-There is no specified criterion that categorically defines the nature and content of the protection and security that a host State is liable to provide to the investment and what is the due diligence that the State would have to undertake, for the protection to be 'full'.135

-This has in turn given rise to the debate of the contents and limitations of the clause and has led to various tribunals interpreting the clause in different manners.
-136 The standard by consensus extends to physical security 137 of the foreign investment, however, its interpretation has been expanded to include regulatory and legal security as well.
-138 For example in Siag v Egypt, 139 the claim based on the guarantee of 'full protection in the territory of the other Contracting Party' concerned legal as well as
+There is no specified criterion that categorically defines the nature and content of the protection and security that a host State is liable to provide to the investment and what is the due diligence that the State would have to undertake, for the protection to be 'full'.
+136 clause in different manners.137 The standard by consensus extends to physical security138 of the foreign investment, however, its interpretation has been expanded to include regulatory and legal security as well.139 For example in Siag v Egypt,140 the claim based on the guarantee of 'full protection in the territory of the other Contracting Party' concerned legal as well as police protection.
+The Claimant's investment had been expropriated by force on the basis of executive resolutions that were contrary to several court decisions.
+The claimants had made several unsuccessful requests to the police that their investment be protected.